Howard Rollins: Career

 In the Heat of the Night began airing on NBC in 1988.
-During the show's run, Rollins struggled with addiction to drugs and alcohol.
+In 1989, Rollins's performance on the show earned him the NAACP Image Award for Outstanding Actor in a Drama Series.
+However, during the show's run, Rollins struggled with addiction to drugs and alcohol.
 He was arrested four times for drug and alcohol-related crimes, spending one month in jail for reckless driving and driving under the influence.
-Due to his ongoing personal and legal issues, Rollins was dismissed from the series at the end of Season 6.
+Due to his ongoing personal and legal issues, Rollins was dismissed from the series at the end of season 6.
 Rollins returned for several guest appearances in the seventh season of the show in 1993 through 1994.
 While on the series, Rollins recorded "'Twas the Night Before Christmas" for the 1991 In the Heat of the Night Christmas CD, Christmas Time's A Comin, produced by his co-stars Randall Franks and Alan Autry.
 Franks wrote the musical score for the classic Christmas story that featured Rollins telling the story to children related to fellow cast members.
 After being fired from In the Heat of the Night, Rollins achieved sobriety and worked on rebuilding his career and reputation.
 In 1995, he appeared in a guest role on New York Undercover, followed by a role in the film Drunks.
 In 1996 (his last television acting role in his lifetime), he appeared in a guest role on Remember WENN.
 Rollins's final acting role was in the 1996 television movie Harambee!.